Hearing What Your Living Room Set Is Saying

 0

 Have you ever wished you could snap your fingers and become a living room whisperer?
-While it is not quite that simple, the basics of interior furniture design are easy to master.
+While it is not quite simple, the basics of interior furniture design are easy to master.
 Understanding how different furnishings and features of a room talk to each other requires understanding what each aspect of a piece of furniture says.
-There are so many different living room sets; the sheer number can seem overwhelming.
-By breaking down each piece into its parts—style, reinforced by material, color, size, and custom features—you will be able to bring out your own stylistic voice with considered selections that complement one another.
+There are so many living room sets; the sheer number can seem overwhelming.
+By breaking down each piece into its parts—style, reinforced by material, color, size, and custom features—you can bring out your stylistic voice with considered selections that complement one another.
 With a living room, specifically, the goal is to shape a conversation that draws people in.

 Let’s start with style.
-It can be tricky to pin down the differences between styles based on only the general names applied to each category, terms like Cottage, Mid-Century Modern, Scandinavian, or Old World.
-But these labels are intended to help form loose groupings of sets with similar features that, in many cases, introduce a similar feel to a room.
+It can be tricky to pin down the differences between styles based only on the general names applied to each category, such as Cottage, Mid-Century Modern, Scandinavian, or Old World.
+However, these labels are intended to help form loose groupings of sets with similar features that often introduce a similar feel to a room.
 For instance, most mid-century modern living room sets are based on sleek lines, naturally finished and tapered wood, and overall simplicity, regardless of color or the number of pieces in the set, though generally, this style involves simple, bold colors or prints.

-As a key component of style, your furniture’s color and material have a lot to generate atmosphere and, ultimately, should match your personal style and preference.
+As a key style component, your furniture’s color and material have much to generate atmosphere and should match your style and preference.
 Your room can say anything; what you want it to say is another matter entirely.
-For example, you don’t want screaming red to overwhelm the conversation as the primary color of everything in the room.
+For example, you don’t wish to scream red to overwhelm the conversation as the primary color of everything in the room.
 Effective matching involves developing an awareness of which colors work well together.
-Even more than this, knowing that warm tones will convey comfort where cool tones communicate elegance can support your decisions to bring certain pieces into a room.
+Even more than this, knowing that warm tones convey comfort, whereas cool tones communicate elegance, can support your decisions to bring certain pieces into a room.

 You can even select decor by brand.
 A simple way to keep the overall design consistent is to shop within a brand’s line.
-Depending on the brand, be aware that you might pay slightly more for accessories within the brand design.
-However, keeping to a single brand can be a solid option for anyone without the time or confidence to put together complete rooms or who has a strong preference for a specific brand’s look.
+Depending on the brand, you might pay slightly more for accessories within the brand design.
+However, keeping to a single brand can be a solid option for anyone without the time or confidence to put together complete rooms or who strongly prefers a specific brand’s look.

 Finally, no one should be able to look at your living room set and know its price.
 At the very least, this should not be the thing that first occurs to them.
 Though it requires some work, finding good value means that no matter what you pay, your living room set fits seamlessly into and adds to the entire room’s aesthetic, which involves remaining aware of what you are getting for the price.
 You can buy living room sets on sale to get great deals on furniture once you know what you are looking for and are no longer basing your valuation of its worth solely on price point.
 It is easy to believe that expensive means better; however, as we have established, price means far less than a good fit that strikes the right tone.
 So, what do you need to change in your living room to direct the conversation where it needs to go?